AmanataNayak/fastapi_item_management/README.md

-# FastAPI User Management System with Voting and Items
+# FastAPI Item Management System with Voting and Items

 A  item management system built with FastAPI, utilizing PostgreSQL for database operations.
 This project includes user registration, login, item management, and rating features.